larrysingleton007/svelte_tee_time/README.md

-# Tee Time
+# Tee Time - Golf Course Booking System

-A modern golf course management application built with SvelteKit and TypeScript.
+A modern golf course tee time registration and booking application built with SvelteKit and TypeScript.
+Find and book your perfect golf course in Omaha, Nebraska with an intuitive date and time selection interface.

+**Tagline:** "Like the Highlander, there can be only one perfect tee time" ⛳

 ## Project Stack